-7.6 The silica sand reserve at 31/12/2018 was estimated at 3 million tonnes.
-This represents a landbank of 4.2 years based on the 10-year average figure, this is less than the "at least" 10 years for individual silica sand sites required in the NPPF.
+7.6 The silica sand reserve at 31/12/2019 was estimated at 3.181 million tonnes.
+This represents a landbank of 4.1 years based on the 10-year average figure, this is less than the "at least" 10 years for individual silica sand sites required in the NPPF.
 One planning application was submitted for silica sand extraction in 2018 on allocated site MIN 40 at East Winch; this site contains an estimated resource of three million tonnes.
-At the end of 2019 the application has not yet been determined.
-This represents a shortfall based on the amount planned for in Core Strategy Policy CS1 which was based on a forecast production volume of 750,000 tonnes per annum.
+At the end of 2019 the application had not yet been determined.
+If the application for site MIN 40 was granted, the permitted reserve would increase to 6.181 million tonnes which would represent a landbank of 7.9 years.
+This would still represent a shortfall based on the amount planned for in Core Strategy Policy CS1 which was based on a forecast production volume of 750,000 tonnes per annum.

-7.7 The table below provides a national picture of silica sand production by end use over the most recent 17 years for which data is available.
+7.7 The table below provides a national picture of silica sand production by end use over the most recent 18 years for which data is available.
 Where it is listed that figures are not available this is because the information is considered confidential by the BGS, due to a small number of extraction companies involved in that market.
 The total includes all end use sectors.